Also known as: t-spine rotation lunge, thoracic mobility lunge, deep lunge rotation, t-spine lunge, deep rotation lunge

 What is Thoracic Rotation Deep Lunge?

-The Thoracic Rotation Deep Lunge is an easy mobility exercise combining a deep lunge with thoracic spine rotation to open the chest and hips.
-It primarily targets the shoulders, quadriceps and back while stretching hip flexors and improving mid/upper back mobility.
+The Thoracic Rotation Deep Lunge is an easy mobility exercise performed from a deep lunge to improve thoracic spine rotation and hip-flexor stretch.
+It primarily targets the shoulders, quadriceps and upper back, making it suitable for beginners working on posture and rotational control.

 How to Do Thoracic Rotation Deep Lunge

-2. Place hands inside: Place both hands on the floor inside the front leg with arms straight and weight slightly forward while maintaining a neutral spine.
+- Place hands inside: Place both hands flat on the floor inside the front foot, arms straight.
+Maintain shoulder stability and avoid collapsing through the chest.

 Muscle Groups